 Lifestyle affects many of the "risk factors" for heart disease.
 Risk factors are conditions or habits that increase the chances of developing a disease or having it worsen.
-For heart disease, there are two types of risk factors-those you can't change and those you can.
-The ones you can't change are a family history of early heart disease and age, which for women is a risk factor at 55.
+For heart disease, there are two types-those you can't change and those you can control.
+The ones you can't change are a family history of early heart disease and age, which for women becomes a risk factor at 55.
 That's because, after menopause, women are more likely to get heart disease.
 Partly, this is because their body no longer produces estrogen.
 Also, middle age is a time when women tend to develop other heart disease risk factors.

-But most of the heart disease risk factors can be controlled.
+But most of the risk factors can be controlled.
 Often, all it takes are lifestyle changes; sometimes, medication also is needed.
 Here's a quick review of these risk factors:

 Smoking.
-There's no safe way to smoke.
-But quit and, just one year later, your heart disease risk will drop by more than half.
-It's not easy to quit but make a plan and you can do it.
-Or, try an organized program or medication-ask your doctor if either is right for you.
+About one in five black women smokes.
+Quit, and just one year later, your heart disease risk will drop by more than half.
+There's no easy way to quit but making a plan helps.
+You also can try an organized program or a medication-ask your doctor if either is right for you.